The Shell

 /mnt/ncsudrive/a/ahaque3

-Notice that my shell prompt kept us informed about what my current working directory was.
-Note that I have a directory called AlicePractice that I could move into, and then use .. to move back up.
+My shell prompt told me what my current working directory was.
+I have a directory called AlicePractice that I move into, and then I use .. to move back up.

 In general, when we run a program, it will operate in the current directory unless we tell it otherwise.
-For example, it will usually search for files there, and create new files there if it needs to.
-To see what lives in a given directory, we use the ls command:
+For example, unless a directory is given as its first argument, ls will print the contents of the current directory.

 [ahaque3@engr-ras-207 AlicePractice]$ ls